Skip to content

 }

 The tuple return is destructured at the call site.
-Both values must be bound to named variables, and the error binding must be used.
+Both values must be bound to named variables.
+Binding the whole pair to one name, r := x.pop_back(), is rejected (since 0.5.4), a fallible result must be destructured; bind the value and the error, so the error can never hide unread inside the pair.
+The error binding must then be used.
 Using an error means one of these things:

 • inspecting it with exists(), usually followed by control flow,